-- The Centers for Mental Health Services (CMHS), Substance Abuse Treatment (CSAT) & Prevention (CSAP), in the Substance Abuse and Mental Health Services Administration (SAMHSA), are the primary federal agencies to mobilize and improve mental health and addiction services in the United States. - CMHS promotes improvements in mental health services that enhance the lives of adults who experience mental illnesses and children with serious emotional disorders; fills unmet and emerging needs; bridges the gap between research and practice; and strengthens data collection to improve quality and enhance accountability.
+- SAMHSA's CMHS, CSAT and Center for Substance Abuse Prevention (CSAP) are the primary federal agencies to mobilize and improve mental health and addiction services in the United States. - CMHS promotes improvements in mental health services that enhance the lives of adults who experience mental illnesses and children with serious emotional disorders; fills unmet and emerging needs; bridges the gap between research and practice; and strengthens data collection to improve quality and enhance accountability.